nogibjj/JamieLiu_Mini9/README.md

 ![Incidents 00-14](Frequency_of_incidents_00_14_histogram.png)

-See detailed statistics and visualizations in this [report] (/report.md)
+See detailed statistics and visualizations in this [report](/report.md)